sturoid/challenge_media-site/README.md

 ## Run Application
-Place dev.js file in config folder so the Behance API key is present.
+Place the dev.js file in the config folder so the Behance API key is present.

 ```
 > npm install